ISAG-V2-WebDev/fak-sue-frontend/README.md

-# webdev-project-frontend
+# fark-sue-frontend
-This is Frontend of Food Queueing Project.
+This is frontend of Fark Sue web application.